mattermost/docs/source/developer/fx-guidelines.rst

 The purpose of the Mattermost User Experience Guidelines ("UX Guidelines") is to deliver a level of usability and consistency that turns users of Mattermost software into fans of the Mattermost experience.

-If you're interested in contributing ot design discussions, please join the `Mattermost UX Design channel to discuss <https://pre-release.mattermost.com/core/channels/ux-design>`_.
+If you're interested in contributing to design discussions, please join the `Mattermost UX Design channel to discuss <https://pre-release.mattermost.com/core/channels/ux-design>`_.

 .. contents::
    :local: